ubresponsive/js-assessment/README.md

 # Test your JS skills

-This repo includes a set of tests that can be used to assess the skills of a candidate for a JavaScript position, or to evaluate and improve one's own skills.
+A set of tests to assess JS skills.

 ## I want to work on the tests; what do I do?
 To use the tests, you will need to install [Node](https://nodejs.org/).
 Note